w3c/wai-tutorials/content/images/textual.md

 ## **Example 3:** Mathematical expressions

 Historically, math expressions have often been presented as images because of the difficulty of presenting equations and special math symbols with HTML.
-However, MathML is emerging as the preferred presentation of accessible math on the Web.
+However, MathML is emerging as the preferred presentation of accessible math expressions on the Web.

 ### Using images